John Dunkley: Early life

 Dunkley's early life was filled with both adversity and adventure, which may account, in part, for his unique artistic vision.
 At the age of seven, an accident damaged one of his eyes, affecting his ability to learn in school.
 As a result, he was sent for by his father who was living in Panama.
 Upon arrival, the teen-aged Dunkley discovered his father had recently died and was buried the day before he landed.

 Deprived of his father's wealth, Dunkley started earning his own livelihood.
 Like many of his impoverished black countrymen, he sought work throughout the Caribbean, stopping in Colón, Panama; Chiriqui, Panama; Costa Rica and Camaguey, Cuba.
 A banana plantation where he worked in Panama would later inspire a number of his paintings.
 He reportedly started out from Cuba for California to study dentistry when an armed upheaval took place.
 He lost all of his belongings, but was spared his life.
-According to his wife, Dunkley, who was a Freemason, sent out the Mason's distress signal, which was answered by a lodge member on a passing ship.
+According to his wife, Dunkley, who was a Freemason, sent out the Masons' distress signal, which was answered by a lodge member on a passing ship.
 Welcomed aboard, he signed on as a sailor, traveling to England, Scotland, North and South America and numerous other places.
 He may also have worked on the construction of the Panama Canal.

 He returned to Chiriqui, where he set up a barbershop and started painting in his spare time, encouraged by Clarence Rock, a prominent Panamanian photographer.
 Sometime between 1926 and 1930, Dunkley returned to Jamaica, establishing his barbering business on lower Princess Street in Kingston.
 He covered the entirety of the shop's exterior with small painted signs depicting flowers, trees and vines.
 H. Delves Molesworth, then Secretary of the Institute of Jamaica, was attracted by the paintings.
 A key figure in the early Jamaican art movement, the young Englishman encouraged Dunkley to keep painting.

+Career

+Dunkley's scenes are full of references to the unsettling political, economic and social conditions roiling colonial Jamaica in the 1930s and 1940s.
+The work reflects the racial tension, economic inequality and desire for self-government felt by Jamaicans and other Caribbean islanders.
+His creative output also coincided with the search for forms of "authentic" Jamaican expression that preceded the independence movement.
+Above all, though, Dunkley's oeuvre is a singular exploration of a complicated and often-dark personal and cultural identity.